 Clean sheet ratio: 35%

 As the stats show, Liverpool have actually earned the fewest points per game with Matip starting over the past two seasons.

 But they only conceded 0.64 goals per game with Matip in the team and didn’t lose a single one of the 25 Premier League games he’s started across those two years.
-There aren’t many bankers in football, but you could take advantage of any Coral offers and know the Reds wouldn’t let you down – or at least not lose – with Matip in the starting XI.

 It’s notable, meanwhile, that Lovren has by far the lowest clean sheet ratio out of the trio and also concedes the most goals per game.
 It certainly makes sense that Klopp saw him as the most expendable centre-back – but it will be interesting to see if the German genuinely does feel the same way about Matip.